TheoChristo/git-notifier-mac/README.md

     ./git-notifier start
     ```

-    You can also pass an (optional) argument to specify the frequency with which git-notifier will watch for changes.
+    You can also pass an (optional) argument to specify the frequency with which git-notifier will watch for new commits.
 By default, git-notifier waits 300 seconds between checks.

     ```cli
     ./git-notifier start [(optional) sleep-seconds]